-- The proposed Project should be kept in the spirit of the Estuary Policy Plan and should explore other funding options.
+- The plan should be kept in the spirit of the Estuary Policy Plan and should explore other funding options.
 Proposition 12 and Proposition 40 were passed to fund a project that will follow that vision.
 If this development will not do so, please wait for a project that does.
 (Proposition 12 aims to" protect land around lakes, rivers, and streams and the coast to improve water quality and ensure clean drinking water; to protect forests and plant trees to improve air quality; to preserve open space and farmland; to protect wildlife habitats; and to repair and improve the safety of state and neighborhood parks".
-Proposition 40 is a" \$2.6 billion bond issue approved by voters to pay for environmental conservation, parks and recreation, and historical and cultural preservation.") - The Estuary Policy Plan itself was a compromise and the developer's proposed Project eliminates over one third of open space it called for, further compromising a compromise. - Concerned about the high density residential development proposed in the proposed Project. - Concerned that once people move in to the area they will apply pressure to the City and developer to keep the area more private and discourage public use of the open space areas. - Consult the Bay Conservation and Development Commission regarding necessary set backs from the wetland areas.
+Proposition 40 is a" \$2.6 billion bond issue approved by voters to pay for environmental conservation, parks and recreation, and historical and cultural preservation.") - Concerned about the high density residential development proposed in the plan. - Concerned that once people move in to the area they will apply pressure to the City and developer to keep the area more private and discourage public use of the open space areas. - Consult the Bay Conservation and Development Commission regarding necessary set backs from the wetland areas.